pengyunbin/stats506/index.md

+## Welcome to my page for STATS 506 Statistical Computing

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/pengyunbin/Statistics506/edit/master/index.md) to maintain and preview the content for your website in Markdown files.